Alex Murdaugh trial juror throws damning fuel on court clerk tampering claims

 “If you want me to have her look at this affidavit but you’re telling me I can’t question her about it, I deny that objection,” Judge Toal said after Mr Harpootlian continued objecting.
 “You can’t have your cake and eat it too ...
 I’ve made my ruling, take your seat.”

-When Mr Hapootlian asked for a recess to determine next steps, the judge said: “I’m not going to take all day on this”
+When Mr Hapootlian asked for a recess to determine the next steps, the judge said: “I’m not going to take all day on this.”

-Ms Hill, who has denied the allegations, also is expected to be grilled by lawyers for Murdaugh.
+Ms Hill also is expected to be grilled by lawyers for Murdaugh.
 In a sworn statement, the state branded the allegations as “a sweeping conspiratorial theory” and said that “not every inappropriate comment made by a member of court staff to a juror rises to the level of constitutional error”.